Mental abuse

 They used booshum not only as a treat but also for medical purposes to clean the blood and keep the digestive system regular.

-Why did bev want to become a nurse when she would grow up?
+Why did Bev want to become a nurse when she would grow up?

-he reason why, is because she admired Miss castello, for her kindness towards her but to everyone else, and also she would comfort her and be there for her when she was lonely and needed someone.
-Which, initially made Bev want to be like Miss castello.
+The reason why Bev wanted to become a nurse when she would grow up is because she admired Miss Castello, a nurse, for her kindness towards Bev but also to everyone else.
+She would comfort Bev and be there for her when she was lonely and needed someone.
+Therefore, it made Bev want to be like Miss castello.

 Why did gram despite alcohol?